nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * Do the following tutorials to get familiar with the codebase
   * [Tutorial 1 - Tracing a Command Execution Path](https://se-education.org/guides/tutorials/ab3TracingCode.html)
-    * We recommend that you put in a sincere effort into this tutorial because tracing through the code of an unfamiliar code base is an important skill that you will not be able to learn/practice it later in the project as the code will no longer be 'unfamiliar' to you later.
+    * We recommend that you put in a sincere effort into this tutorial because tracing through the code of an unfamiliar codebase is an important skill that you will not be able to learn/practice it later in the project as the code will no longer be 'unfamiliar' to you later.
     * Submission [optional]: Post an issue in your team's repo with the title `Tutorial: tracing code`.
 In the description, add a 2-3 screenshots you took while at various points of the tutorial.
 You may close the issue soon after.
   * **[Tutorial 2 - Adding a new Command](https://se-education.org/guides/tutorials/ab3AddRemark.html)**
     * If you are an experienced programmer, you can add a different command than the one given in the tutorial.
     * **Submission:** Do your changes in a branch named `tutorial-adding-command`, push to your fork, and create a PR from your fork to your team's repo.
 You may close the PR soon after.
       * FAQ: Do we have to write/update test cases too?<br>
-        A: Not a strict requirement, but given the purpose of this tutorial is to learn the code base, it's ideal if you do.
+        A: Not a strict requirement, but given the purpose of this tutorial is to learn the codebase, it's ideal if you do.
 It will familiarize you with the existing testing infrastructure.
 Otherwise, you can run into difficulties when you are writing test cases for your own features later.
   * [Tutorial 3 - Removing a field from an entity](https://se-education.org/guides/tutorials/ab3RemovingFields.html)
     * This tutorial is optional to do, but **at least give it a quick read**.
     * Submission: not required.